Big Fish Little Fish

 Geo Snelling

-Writing my thoughts with the goal of prompting yours, from a timezone consisting of only 5M people.
+Writing my thoughts, with the goal of prompting yours, from a timezone consisting of only 5M people.
 I work at a confluence of art and software engineering.